Higher Education and Student Affairs

 - Jacob Gross – Associate Professor & Program Director

-- Kelli Peck-Parrott - Clinical Professor
+- Kelli Peck Parrott - Clinical Professor

 - Jeffrey Sun – Professor & Associate Dean for Innovation & Strategic Partnerships